AnnieIsaako/AppDevelopmentSummative-FEV1/README.md

 - [x] duplicate the config.example.json file
 - [x] Rename the file config.json
 - [x] enter the appropriate information into the config

+Important Note: The 'FRONT_END_PROJECT_NAME' must be the path of the project folder when it is already cloned. e.g. folderName/projectFrontEndName.
+The path doesn't include the www folder, htdocs folder, etc. Otherwise, just state the name of the front end project.

 Enjoy! :sparkles: